fmount/autoreply/README.md

 but the options can be changed using the weechat /set command.

-Here's a brief description of the config options.
+Here's a brief description of the available options.

 | Option | Description |
 |---|---|